couchbase/kv_engine/docs/BinaryProtocol.md

 The 2nd and 3rd byte contain a network byte order (uint16) storing the stream ID value which was specified in the DCP stream-request that created the stream.

+##### ID:3 - OpenTracing context

+Request the server to submit trace information by using the supplied context information as the parent span.
+The context must be present (length > 0)

 ### Response header